 Graduate and certificate program students are required to satisfy the GWAR, and graduate students must complete the requirement before advancement to candidacy.
-Graduate student have several options for satisfying the GWAR.
-Graduate students who have previously (1) received a degree from an accredited college or university in the United States; or (2) received a degree from an accredited non-US institution located in a country where English is a primary language of communication; or (3) received a score of 4 or higher on the analytical writing portion of the Graduate Record Exam (GRE) or the Graduate Management Admissions Test (GMAT) have satisfied the GWAR.
-Graduate students who have graduated from a CSU have satisfied the GWAR and are not required to complete additional assessment.
+Graduate students have several options for satisfying the GWAR.
+Graduate students who have previously (1) received a degree from an accredited college or university in the United States; or (2) received a degree from an accredited non-US institution located in a country where English is a primary language of communication; or (3) received a score of 4 or higher on the analytical writing portion of the Graduate Record Exam (GRE) or the Graduate Management Admissions Test (GMAT) are exempt from the GWAR.

-Graduate students who have not satified the requirement through one of the provisions above have two options.
-They may either attempt the WPE during their first semester at CSULB or they may self-place directly in a GWAR pathway without first taking the WPE.
+Graduate students who are not exempt from the requirement through one of the provisions above have two options.
+They may either attempt the writing placement test during their first semester at CSULB and follow one of the GWAR pathways described below, or they may self-place directly into a GWAR pathway without first taking the placement test.
 To self-place into an appropriate GWAR pathway, graduate students must first meet with a GWAR Advisor who will assess their English writing skills and issue a permit for enrollment in the appropriate GWAR course.
-Graduate students cannot enroll in a GWAR course without first receiving a permit from a GWAR Advisor.
+Graduate students cannot enroll in a GWAR course without first receiving a permit from the GWAR Advisor.

-The GWAR Coordinator and GWAR advisors are located in the University Center for Undergraduate Advising at 103 Horn Center.
-For more information about the GWAR program or to schedule an appointment with a GWAR advisor, contact email@example.com or call 562-985-7378.
+The GWAR Coordinator and GWAR advisors are located in the University Center for Undergraduate Advising in the Horn Center, room 103.
+To schedule an appointment with the GWAR Advisor, students can click on the CSULB Student Success Collaborative (SSC) icon above or call 562-985-4837.